The toughest job you'll ever love...

 Before there was my dream of being a medical doctor (shout out to Dr. Jon Love, pediatric cardiologist, who in his early days allowed me to shadow him while at University of Maryland), I wanted to be a teacher.
 Thankful to Mrs. Ezell, my first grade teacher, who taught me the level of impact a teacher has on the life of their students.
-Honorary mention to Diana Perpich and Anne Marie O'keefe.
-These are professor who bought me reading glasses and participated in my wedding, respectively.
+Honorary mention to Diana Perpich and Dr. Anne Marie O'keefe.
+These are professors who bought me reading glasses and participated in my wedding, respectively.
 They inspired me.
 Long before they inspired me, I had dreams of changing the world.

 At age five and six, I couldn't quite articulate my strengths.
 My strengths lie in my compassion and the sheer joy I felt in helping others.
 I wanted to help others.
 I didn't know how to articulate that.
 Careers that seemed to fit the criteria earned my focus.